-- (e) reporting to the court on such matters relating to proceedings under the Guardianship (Missing Persons) Act 2017 as the court requires, - (f) dealing with representations (including complaints) about the way in which a guardian is exercising the guardian's functions, and - (g) publishing, in any manner the Public Guardian thinks appropriate, information about the exercise of his or her functions in connection with guardians and guardianship orders.] - (3) The Lord Chancellor may by regulations make provision- - (a) conferring on the Public Guardian other functions in connection with this Act [F21] or the Guardianship (Missing Persons) Act 2017]; - (b) in connection with the discharge by the Public Guardian of his functions. - (4) Regulations made under subsection (3)(b) may in particular make provision as to- - (a) the giving of security by deputies appointed by the court [F22 or guardians] and the enforcement and discharge of security so given; - (b) the fees which may be charged by the Public Guardian; - (c) the way in which, and funds from which, such fees are to be paid; - (d) exemptions from and reductions in such fees; - (e) remission of such fees in whole or in part; - (f) the making of reports to the Public Guardian by deputies appointed by the court and others who are directed by the court to carry out any transaction for a person who lacks capacity. - [F23(g) the making of reports to the Public Guardian by guardians.] - (5) For the purpose of enabling him to carry out his functions [F24in relation to lasting powers of attorney or deputies], the Public Guardian may, at all reasonable times, examine and take copies of- - (a) any health record, - (b) any record of, or held by, a local authority and compiled in connection with a social services function, and - (c) any record held by a person registered under Part 2 of the Care Standards Act 2000 (c.
-14) [F25, Chapter 2 of Part 1 of the Health and Social Care Act 2008 or Part 1 of the Regulation and Inspection of Social Care (Wales) Act 2016], so far as the record relates to P.
+- (a) establishing and maintaining a register of guardianship orders, - (b) supervising guardians, - (c) receiving security which the court requires a guardian to give for the exercise of the guardian's functions, - (d) receiving reports from guardians, - (e) reporting to the court on such matters relating to proceedings under the Guardianship (Missing Persons) Act 2017 as the court requires, - (f) dealing with representations (including complaints) about the way in which a guardian is exercising the guardian's functions, and - (g) publishing, in any manner the Public Guardian thinks appropriate, information about the exercise of his or her functions in connection with guardians and guardianship orders.] - (3) The Lord Chancellor may by regulations make provision- - (a) conferring on the Public Guardian other functions in connection with this Act [F22] or the Guardianship (Missing Persons) Act 2017]; - (b) in connection with the discharge by the Public Guardian of his functions. - (4) Regulations made under subsection (3)(b) may in particular make provision as to- - (a) the giving of security by deputies appointed by the court [F23 or guardians] and the enforcement and discharge of security so given; - (b) the fees which may be charged by the Public Guardian; - (c) the way in which, and funds from which, such fees are to be paid; - (d) exemptions from and reductions in such fees; - (e) remission of such fees in whole or in part; - (f) the making of reports to the Public Guardian by deputies appointed by the court and others who are directed by the court to carry out any transaction for a person who lacks capacity. - [F24(g) the making of reports to the Public Guardian by guardians.] - (5) For the purpose of enabling him to carry out his functions [F25in relation to lasting powers of attorney or deputies], the Public Guardian may, at all reasonable times, examine and take copies of- - (a) any health record, - (b) any record of, or held by, a local authority and compiled in connection with a social services function, and - (c) any record held by a person registered under Part 2 of the Care Standards Act 2000 (c.
+14) [F26, Chapter 2 of Part 1 of the Health and Social Care Act 2008 or Part 1 of the Regulation and Inspection of Social Care (Wales) Act 2016], so far as the record relates to P.

-- (6) The Public Guardian may also for that purpose interview P in private. - [F26(7) In this section "guardian" and "guardianship order" have the same meaning as in the Guardianship (Missing Persons) Act 2017.]
+- (6) The Public Guardian may also for that purpose interview P in private. - [F27(7) In this section "guardian" and "guardianship order" have the same meaning as in the Guardianship (Missing Persons) Act 2017.]

-- F20 S. 58(2A) inserted (27.4.2017 for specified purposes, 31.7.2019 in so far as not already in force) by Guardianship (Missing Persons) Act 2017 (c.
+F21 S. 58(2A) inserted (27.4.2017 for specified purposes, 31.7.2019 in so far as not already in force) by Guardianship (Missing Persons) Act 2017 (c.
 27), ss.
 17(2), 25(2)(b) (with s.
-18(5)); S.I.
-2019/1032, reg.
-3 - F21 Words in s.
-58(3) inserted (27.4.2017 for specified purposes, 31.7.2019 in so far as not already in force) by Guardianship (Missing Persons) Act 2017 (c.
-27), ss.
-17(3), 25(2)(b) (with s.
 18(5)); S.I.
 2019/1032, reg.
 3